A GPS for Marriage & Relationships

 Where’s the GPS for relationships?

-As your marriage counselor or couples, pre-marital, or individual counselor I can build on your strengths and help you to get unstuck from unhelpful patterns.
+As your marriage counselor or couples, pre-marital, or individual therapist I can build on your strengths and help you to get unstuck from unhelpful relationship patterns.

 - Communication problems, blaming, irritability, criticism, conflict over the same issues again and again

 - Frustrated over extended family, in-laws, finances, work-life balance, differences, stressors, parenting, chores ?

 There is hope.
 See marriage map.